-The Company's corporate governance practices are guided by the Companies Act No. 71 of 2008 (as amended), relevant sections of the JSE Listings Requirements, the Companies Memorandum of incorporation (MoI) and the recommendations of the King Code on Corporate Governance for South Africa, 2016 (King IV).
+The Company's corporate governance practices are guided by the Companies Act No. 71 of 2008 (as amended), the Companies Memorandum of incorporation (MoI) and the recommendations of the King Code on Corporate Governance for South Africa, 2016 (King IV).